Anawalt Logo

 Asparagus originated in Mesopotamia and the East Mediterranean area.
 Cultivation traces back thousands of years and found its way to California in the late 19th century.
 The first commercial crop was grown on Bouldin Island in 1892.

-Asparagus officinalis does well in Southern California’s Mediterranean climate — a boon to local gardeners who value its succulent, flavorful spears.
+Asparagus officinalis does well in Southern California’s Mediterranean climate — a boon to local gardeners who love its succulent, flavorful spears.

 Asparagus plants also lend beauty to a garden with their elegant, feathery foliage.
 Best of all, they require little maintenance once established.